 5. “Never, never, and never again shall it be that this beautiful land will again experience the oppression of one by another.”
 Mandela declared an unwavering commitment to ensuring that South Africa never returned to the oppressive system of apartheid, where one group was subjected to the domination of another.
 This statement underscores the determination to build a society based on equality, justice, and respect for all individuals, regardless of race or background.

 7. “Let freedom reign.
 God bless Africa!”
-Mandela’s speech concludes with a call for freedom to prevail and a blessing for the nation of Africa.
+Mandela’s speech concluded with a call for freedom to prevail and a blessing for the nation of Africa.
 It captures the overarching theme of the speech, emphasising the importance of freedom, justice, and unity for the African continent as a whole.

 8. “The day was symbolised for me by the playing of our two national anthems…” Mandela reflects on the symbolic significance of hearing the old and new national anthems during the inauguration ceremony.